 Agenda 2030 for Sustainable Development Goals

 Fact sheets on sustainable development goals: SRHR targets

 The Commission on Population and Development (CPD)

 The CPD was established in 1946 as the Population Commission but was renamed by the General Assembly in 1994 and given the responsibility for assessing progress on implementing the ICPD Programme of Action at the national, regional and international levels.

-2019 marks the 25th anniversary of the International Conference on Population and Development (ICPD) in Cairo, where 179 governments adopted a landmark Programme of Action which set out to empower women and girls for their sake, and for the benefit of their families, communities and nations.
-From 12-14 November, the governments of Kenya and Denmark and UNFPA are co-convening the Nairobi Summit on ICPD25, a high-level conference to mobilize the political will and financial commitments that are urgently needed to finally and fully implement the ICPD Programme of Action.
+2019 marked the 25th anniversary of the International Conference on Population and Development (ICPD).
+The governments of Kenya and Denmark and UNFPA co-convened the Nairobi Summit on ICPD25, a high-level conference to mobilize the political will and financial commitments needed to fully implement the ICPD Programme of Action.

 What is the ICPD and why does it matter?
 (UNFPA)